EIM33053 - Seafarers’ Earnings Deduction: attribution of earnings: effect of other deductions

 Example

-A seafarer has an eligible period ending on 5 November 2003.
-For 2003/04 he has earnings of £24,000 and pays pension contributions of £2,400.
+A seafarer has an eligible period ending on 5 November 2008.
+For the tax year 2008 to 2009, he has earnings of £24,000 and pays pension contributions of £2,400.
 His net earnings are £21,600.

-The earnings attributable to the eligible period from 6 April 2003 to 5 November 2003 are £12,600 (7\12ths of £21,600).
+The earnings attributable to the eligible period from 6 April 2008 to 5 November 2008 are £12,600 (7/12 × £21,600).

-Liability for 2003/04 is calculated as follows:
+Liability for the tax year 2008 to 2009 is calculated as follows.

-Net taxable earnings£9,000
+Net taxable earnings £9,000

-Without this rule a person could effectively get relief for a full year's expenses, etc. against a part year's earnings.
-So in the example above there would have been a seafarers' deduction of £14,000 (7/12ths of £24,000) plus pension contributions of £2,400 leaving only £7,600 taxable.
+Without this rule, a person could effectively get relief for a full year’s expenses, etc. against a part-year’s earnings.
+So, in the example above, there would have been a seafarers’ deduction of £14,000 (7/12 × £24,000) plus pension contributions of £2,400 leaving only £7,600 taxable.